Nayangawande007/Peoples-_Data_Management_App/README.md

 # Peoples_Data_Management_App
-As it's name this web app is used to manage data of peoples' Technologies used =>
+As it's name this web app is used to manage data of peoples' simply we can add,delete,update data of peoples with the help of this app Technologies used =>
 1)NodeJs
 2)ExpressJs